 You do not need to contact anyone to start using Telnyx.
 It is a 100% prepaid service and they take credit cards and PayPal.
 I couldn't find any reference if they take out the PayPal fees from your balance.
 I haven't top up my credit yet.

 Telnyx rates are not the best.
 In fact, they are one of the most expensive I have ever seen.
 They also have a 60/60 increment in all their rates.

 Telnyx has a very strange pricing tier.
 Tier 0, where everybody starts without monthly commitments.
 If you sign up for a monthly commitment, you may have access to a slightly better rate.

 Oddly, they claim to have no surcharges.
-However, I had a discussion with support about that; they told me they have the right to terminate my account.
+However, I discussed with support about; they told me they have the right to terminate my account.
 There was no discussion about metrics, they didn't specify what is bad traffic and for how long before this could happen.
 Their website doesn't specify if there is a refund of the remaining balance if your account is terminated for these reasons.

-Their website has some suggestion about avoiding some bad traffic:
+Their website has some suggestions about avoiding some bad traffic: